Cancun in Mexico is a perfect place for a holiday with kids.

 If you want to go for a swim, be wary of heavy currents and riptides since the beach is notorious for its rough waters.

-11. Check out El Rey Ruins
+Check out El Rey Ruins

 El Rey Ruins is an archeological site conveniently located within Cancun’s Hotel Zone.

 They are not as spectacular as Chichén Itzá, but they are within Cancun, and hence you don’t spend hours in the cab.
-Something your children will also appreciate.

 Get dazzled by Río Secreto

 It has got its name because it is an underwater river that runs between the most spectacular cave systems in the world.

 Some even call it the ‘crystal museum’ because this underground river is adorned with stunning stalactites and glittering minerals.

-When you enter the dark, underground river the only light you use is the torch on your helmet.
+When you enter the dark, underground river, the only light you use is the torch on your helmet.

-You and your kids must spend a major part of your day hiking and swimming through a kilometer of this natural phenomenon.
+You and your kids will spend a significant part of your day hiking and swimming through a kilometer of this natural phenomenon.

 Río Secreto is 85 Kms (53 Miles) from Cancun and the travel time is usually one hour 15 minutes.

 Become a true Mexican at Xoximilco Cancun

-Once you land there, you join a traditional Mexican carnival with a lot of games: foosball, marble game, dart throwing and pin the tail on the donkey etc.
+Once you land there, you join a traditional Mexican carnival with many games: foosball, marble game, dart throwing and pin the tail on the donkey etc.

 Once the mood is set, you board a colorful Mexican Gondola for a night of music, dance, games, and food.

 Explore Cancun’s Underwater Museum

 Cancun underwater museum is a noble effort to draw attention away from the natural reefs and thus preserving them.